gabriel-aleixo/pizza-vision/README.md

 #### Backend

 - [Supabase](https://supabase.com/docs): relational database (PostgreSQL), Auth, object storage, basic CRUD API, realtime API (which is really cool).
 Very easy to set-up, growing community, based on open source software, strong row-level security built-in, free tier available.
-- TODO: currently the images are only store in the local storage, but the plan is to sync the data with the Supabase database and retrieve it in case the use uninstalls the app and wants to install again.
+I'm also leveraging Supabase Storage to sync the user's pictures to the cloud.
+This way, if you uninstall the app, your data is kept in the cloud.

 ### Features